poridhiEng/poridhi-labs/Poridhi Labs/Bash Script Labs/Lab 09/README.md

 - Passing arguments to functions
 - Returning values from functions
 - Variable scope in functions
-- Real-world use case: Log file processor
+- Real-world use case: `Log file processor`

----

 ## Prerequisites
 - Basic knowledge of Linux/Unix command line
 - A Linux environment or terminal with Bash shell

----

 ## What Are Functions?